Frequently Asked Questions (FAQ)

 Does the Clinic close for holidays?

 The Volunteer Healthcare Clinic (VHC) provides basic, non-emergency medical care and prevention education for low-income and uninsured residents of Travis County.
-We are an independent 501(c) 3 non-profit funded by individuals, businesses, foundation grants and the Travis County health district.
+We are an independent 501(c) 3 non-profit funded by individuals, businesses, foundation grants, and the Travis County Health District.

 What services are provided at the Volunteer Healthcare Clinic?